 Social Science Any General Education Social Science course(s).
 Click HERE for options.

-You can take up to 2 in this category in your first semester.

-3-6 credit hours

-Humanities Any General Education Humanities course(s).
+Valuation take up to 2 in this actorion, in valuation according You can take up to 2 in this category in your first semester.
+3-6 credit hours Humanities Any General Education Humanities course(s).
 Click HERE for options.
 You can take up to 2 in this category in your first semester.

-0.0

-3-6 credit hours

-Fine Arts Any General Education Fine Arts course(s).
+3-6 credit hours Fine Arts Any General Education Fine Arts course(s).
 Click HERE for options.
 You can take up to 2 in this category in your first semester.

-3-6 credit hours

-Natural Calaria Any Consul Education Colomos source with an without lab.
-Clink HEDE for

-Natural Science Any General Education Science course with or without lab.
-Click HERE for options.

-3-4 credit hours

-MINOR A minor is required for this major.

-You can find a list of minors HERE .

-Tou can find a list of fillinois FIENE .
+3-6 credit hours 3-0 credit flours MINOR A minor is required for this major. mitort 7 Thinlor to Togain ou for this major.
+You can find a list of minors HERE. rod dan inid a list of militors merce .

-Most minors require 18 to 24 credits.
+~ Most minors require 18 to 24 credits.
 Start with a 1000 or 2000 level course in that area.
 You may also choose to complete a double major.
-3-6 credit hours English ENGL 1100: Foundations of College Writing Eligiisii ENGL 1100.
-I candations of conege writing You can take this in fall or spring your freshman year.
-2 and dit become 3 credit hours Health HLTH 1000: Health in Modern Society Or RCTX 2200: Principles and Practices in Stress Management

-2-3 credit hours Vinesialany VINE 4000, Lifetime Dhysical Activity and Eithers Lab Kinesiology KINE 1000: Lifetime Physical Activity and Fitness Lab You'll likely take KINE 1000 during your sophomore year or later.
-1 credit hour Mathematics MATH 1050: Explorations in Mathematics (No math placement test needed) Or Or PHIL 1500: Introduction to Logic (No math placement test needed) If you plan to pursue a pre-professional field (pre-med, pre-dental, etc.), we do not advise you to take math in the fall.
-You'll take a different math course in the spring. advise you to take main in the fail.
-Tou it take a unferent main course in the spring.
+3-6 credit hours English ENGL 1100: Foundations of College Writing You can take this in fall or spring your freshman year.
+3 credit hours Health HLTH 1000: Health in Modern Society Or RCTX 2200: Principles and Practices in Stress Management 2-3 credit hours Vinacialam VINE 4000: Lifetime Dhymical Activity, and Eithean Lab Kinesiology KINE 1000: Lifetime Physical Activity and Fitness Lab You'll likely take KINE 1000 during your sophomore year or later.
+1 credit hour Mathematics MATH 1050: Explorations in Mathematics (No math placement test needed) Or PHIL 1500: Introduction to Logic (No math placement test needed) If you plan to pursue a pre-professional field (pre-med, pre-dental, etc.), we do not advise you to take math in the fall.
+You'll take a different math course in the spring.
 3 credit hours